CityOfNewYork/ACCESS-NYC/wp-content/plugins/enable-media-replace/readme.txt

 == Changelog ==

+= 3.2.1 =
+* Bugfix, typo made metadata changes (thanks GitHub user icecandy!)
+* Removed Shortpixel links and images

+= 3.2 =
+* Tested with WP 4.9.4
+* Added Shortpixel link in replace media screen

 = 3.1.1 =
 * Fixed bug introduced in an earlier version, preventing the updating of URLs on pages/posts if the link did not contain the domain name

 = 3.1 =
 * Got rid of some pesky old code, and added some better filtering options, thanks to GitHub users speerface, aaemnnosttv, and ururk
-* Brand new, shiny code to replace other image sizes in embeded media, thanks to GitHub user ianmjones!
+* Brand new, shiny code to replace other image sizes in embedded media, thanks to GitHub user ianmjones!
 * Tested with WP 4.8

 = 3.0.6 =